-Head to Greenwich if you're in the mood for fresh air and fancy shopping.
-Hit up "the ave" for boutiques like Dighton Rhode and Privet House.
-Enjoy a leisurely lunch at local favorite Meli Melo, where specialties include French onion soup and freshly squeezed oj.
-If you're still around for dinner stroll down to L'Escale for harborside dining and specialty cocktails named for the seven heavenly virtues.
+If you're in the mood for fresh air and fancy shopping.
+Hit "The Ave" for boutiques like Privet House.
+Enjoy a leisurely lunch at local favorite Meli Melo, where specialties include French onion soup and freshly squeezed OJ.
+If you're still around for dinner, stroll down to L'Escale for harborside dining and specialty cocktails named for the seven heavenly virtues.

 Route to take: One hour by car from New York City via I-95.

 Good to know: The Drawing Room serves hand-blended teas and delicious scones with clotted cream.
 Their adjacent shop is the place to buy decorative pillows and scented candles.
 Stop off in Port Chester for a pizza margarita at Mario Batali's Tarry Lodge and freshly baked bread and cured meats from the market.